madsbuch/blog/_posts/2016-06-13-types-for-the-eager-language-learner.md

 be gradually published, and that I am very keen on getting feedback all the time.

 I will publish a chapter when it is initially finished for publishing.
-This is when I am content with the writing, have done copy writing and the chapter s coherent.
+That is when I am content with the writing, have done copy writing and the chapter is coherent.

 A published chapter is not written in stone.
 This means that I am more than willing to rewrite a chapter when I get good arguments on alternative material.